Can I avoid Bailiff fees by paying the council?

 If I refuse to pay the bailiff does it mean that bailiff fees cannot be collected?

 No, it does not.
 This is a popular ‘myth’ that has its origins with ‘debt avoidance’ websites and is incorrect.

 The enforcement regulations are very clear in that the enforcement companies Compliance fee of £75 must be deducted first from any payment made.
 Unless the ‘amount due’ (which includes bailiff fees) is paid, bailiff enforcement action will continue.

 What will the local authority do with the payment?

 Note from Bailiff Advice

-If you have any queries about the enforcement of a Liability Order or are experiencing difficulty in getting a payment agreement accepted, you can email a question to us using our Question page.
+If you have any queries about the enforcement of a Liability Order or are experiencing difficulty in getting a payment agreement accepted, you can email a question to Bailiff Advice using our very popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.